dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 The logger output shows:

 * *Transient* objects are always different.
-The transient `OperationId` value is different in the `IndexModel` and the middleware.
+The transient `OperationId` value is different in the `IndexModel` and in the middleware.
-* *Scoped* objects are the same in each request but different across each request.
+* *Scoped* objects are the same for each request but different across each request.
 * *Singleton* objects are the same for every request.

 To reduce the logging output, set "Logging:LogLevel:Microsoft:Error" in the *appsettings.Development.json* file: